mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 ##### 58:35

-This is very natural attitude to our life.
+This is [a] very natural attitude to our life.
 That's why Dogen Zenji says, "Cease all involvement.
 Throw away all affairs."
 Don't worry about certain sound of the cars; so what?
 How can you throw away?
-Simplify; you should simplify your activity; yourself and object.
+Simplify; you should simplify your activity, yourself and object.
 Let's see the relationship with subject and object. ...
-See the relationship simplified, between you and zazen – [or] study, or playing guitar, whatever.
+See the relationship simplified, between you and zazen, [or] study, or playing guitar, whatever.
 At that time, very naturally, how can you simplify?
 Anyway, let's practice samadhi.
 Samadhi is one-pointedness.
 If you come from one-pointedness, there is egolessness.
 Let egolessness simplify your life.
 Manifest simplicity; simplify your life.
 Because you can offer yourself into the object; zazen, and study, et cetera.

 ##### 1:00:05

 Simplify, unify; that is what is called harmonious.
-Or regulating, we use the term regulating.
-Regulating is [to] not destroy, not [to] move from one to another.
+Or regulating; we use the term regulating.
+Regulating is not [to] destroy, not [to] move from one to another.
 Regulating means that you know all things, many things around us.
 First, accept.
-And, how to *arrange* this; how to use circumstances, sensory system, movement system, that, and also brain-nerve system, whatever it is.
+And, how to *arrange* this; how to use circumstances, sensory system, movement system; that, and also brain-nerve system, whatever it is.
 And then, let's sit down, in the core of your total personality.
 That is Buddha nature.

 ##### 1:00:58

 And then this total personality, which is called Buddha, is completely perfect, all-pervading.
 Dogen Zenji says, "The origin of the way is perfect and all-pervading."
 And also manifesting original nature of existence.
 If you arrange the circumstances, and sensory world, movement system, gut system, and also brain system, nervous system – very naturally, you can practice samadhi, you can offer yourself into, and you can practice egolessness.
 And also, you can do something without any design on expecting a reward.
 That is perfect: perfect, harmonious life.
 That is peaceful life.

-And then, even though you don't understand, your total personality is perfectly peace.
-Perfectly peaceful, harmonious.
+And then, even though you don't understand, your total personality is perfectly peaceful, harmonious.
 How? ...
 This is belief.
 Belief really helps your activities, your practice. [*unintelligible*] It's really helpful.

 ##### 1:02:39